-Drywood termites might be tiny little bugs, but they cause big damage — hundreds of millions of dollars big.
-Even worse, while you might be able to see some signs of termites in your house, there could be many more hiding behind walls, in crawl spaces or in the attic.
+Drywood termite might be tiny little bugs, but they cause significant damage — hundreds of millions of dollars.
+Even worse, while you might be able to see some signs of termite in your house, there could be much more hiding behind walls, in crawl spaces, or in the attic.

 The following is a general guideline and timeline for a typical fumigation:

 A fumigation crew covers the entire home with large tarps creating a seal around the house.

 A licensed fumigator prepares the interior by ensuring the removal of food, feed, drugs, plants, people, and pets.
 The fumigator is also responsible for:

 The structure will be secured with secondary locks on all entryways, and warning signs will be posted at specific locations.